Irere (collection): Significant ensembles

 The most significant design from Irere is the oyster dress, a reinterpretation of a 1987 design by John Galliano called the "shellfish dress", which McQueen had long admired and sought to emulate.
 McQueen's design is a one-shouldered dress in bias-cut beige silk chiffon with a boned upper body and a full-length skirt.
 Hundreds of individual circles of organza were sewn to a bias-cut base dress in dense layers, resembling an oyster shell or a mille-feuille pastry.
 The original beige gown appeared in the Irere runway show as Look 18, worn by Leticia Birkheuer.
 The version with the skirt in rainbow appeared as Look 49, worn by Michelle Alves.
 The oyster dress is considered an iconic McQueen design, surpassing even the famed Galliano dress.
 McQueen returned to the concept several times throughout his career.

 Look 20, the shipwreck dress, appeared in the Maybury film and was worn by Adina Fohlin in the show's pirate phase.
 Fashion scholar Harold Koda regarded the shipwreck dress as a reference to the himation, a wrapped garment from ancient Greece.
 He argued that the styling, with the fabric draped across the torso and the shredded skirt, makes the wearer appear to be in a state of "victorious emergence from a battle at sea", resembling the goddess Nike.
 Critic Herbert Muschamp viewed the shipwreck dress during a museum exhibition and wrote that its tattered state suggested that McQueen was making an analogy between urban life and rough weather.
 It reminded him of the death of dancer Isadora Duncan, who died when her long scarf became tangled in her car's wheels, breaking her neck.
 A New York Times review of the same exhibition found it was one of the more memorable dresses presented, managing to "convey the sense of sexual devastation that animated so much of Greek literature".

-Author Kristin Knox suggested that Look 32 represented a reference to humanity's effect on the rainforest.
+Author Kristin Knox suggested that Look 32, the beaded bodysuit, represented a reference to humanity's effect on the rainforest.
 For Katharine Gleason, the look transformed the model into several striking personas: "an ancient colonizer, a dark and mysterious bird, an alien visiting Earth from a distant galaxy".
+Bolton likened the pattern to the geometric designs that appear in the traditional art and tattooing of the Karajá people of Brazil.